Cognigy/Documentation/docs/en/docs/ai/billing.md

 A user sent more than 50 messages during the conversation over two calendar days.

-Example: 78 user inputs.
+Example 1: 78 user inputs -> 49 before midnight and 29 after midnight.

-Billing: It will be charged as 2 conversations.
+Billing 1: It will be charged as 2 conversations.

+Example 2: 78 user inputs -> 5 before midnight, 73 after midnight.

+Billing 2: It will be charged as 3 conversations.

 The server time zone settings determine the start of a new day and, as a result, the beginning of conversation billing for this new day.